 In addition to the fees paid to the ACM and ACCP Funds, the ACM Bureau collects fees that are directed solely to other state agencies or programs.
-Table 3 shows the fees that are collected from industry fees that are used by Non-ACM programs.
-Table 4 shows the total industry fee amounts that are collected for each of the Non-ACM programs.
-Included in this amount is $3,708,818 that was lapsed to the General Fund during FY 10-11.
+Table 4 shows the fees that are collected from industry used by Non-ACM programs.
+Table 5 shows how much money is collected for each Non-ACM program.

 Direction for the Coming Year

 The FY 13-15 budget had numerous account adjustments that will take effect over the next several years.
 Grazing grants are no longer funded by the ACM Fund.
 The funding for Discovery Farms and the Division of Animal Health positions moved from the ACCP Fund to the ACM Fund.
 Both the ACM and ACCP Fund had fee reductions.
 The ACM Fund revenues for fertilizer tonnage were reduced by 7¢/ton and moved to fund UW research on fertilizer.
 The ACCP Fund revenues were reduced by approximately 20%, from surcharges to certain licenses and pesticide product fees.